telepresenceio/telepresence/docs/tutorials/java.md

 To activate JRebel, you need the following:

-* `-v $JREBEL:/jrebel` the JRebel folder is mounted
+* `-v $JREBEL:/jrebel` Mounts the JRebel folder
-* `-v $JREBEL/jrebel.jar:/jrebel.jar` the `jrebel.jar` is made available to JREBEL
+* `-v $JREBEL/jrebel.jar:/jrebel.jar` Makes `jrebel.jar` available to JREBEL
-* `-v $HOME/.jrebel:/root/.jrebel` your JRebel home folder is mounted, this is to give access to the licence and stats.
-This assume the home folder of the process in your docker image is `/root`, change if appropriate
+* `-v $HOME/.jrebel:/root/.jrebel` Mounts your JRebel home folder, this gives access to the licence and JRebel stats.
+This assumes the home folder of the process in your docker image is `/root`, change if required
 * `-Drun.jvmArguments="-agentpath:/jrebel/lib/libjrebel64.so"` Tells the JVM to use the Linux64 JRebel agent

 > telepresence-jrebel.sh